 On this page you’ll find my list of the best books for teen girls.

 My daughter and her friends – a tough audience - have read the books reviewed here and have pronounced them ‘awesome’.
 I’ve read them all too and have really enjoyed them.

 I should add that, although I've listed these books as being great for teen girls, most of them will be enjoyed by boys too.
 My twin sons read and enjoyed many of them.

 Even if the teen girl in your life is not a big reader, these books are pretty much guaranteed to get her interested.
-A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipad, an Amazon Kindle or some other kind of e-reader and download a few books.
+A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipod, a Kindle or some other kind of e-reader and download a few books.
 Teenagers are sometimes more open to reading if they can do it on some kind of electronic device.

 It's not the first thing you might think of but audio books can also be worth a try with teens.
 Download them onto an ipod or mobile 'phone and away you go!
 This is a great idea for travelling.

-It’s set in the future at a time when humans have discovered a drug –Longevity - that allows them to live indefinitely.
+This book is set in the future at a time when humans have discovered a drug that allows them to live indefinitely.
 But when no-one ever dies, population control becomes a big issue so Longevity is only available to those who sign The Declaration agreeing not to have children.
 The outcome of this is that children are rare and the few who are born, both ‘surpluses’ and ‘legals’, are hated and feared so are kept hidden.
 Many are captured by the authorities and treated as slaves.
 Anna is a surplus who lives a horrible life of work and humiliation at a Surplus Hall until one day Peter arrives at the Hall ….

-This book is targeted at teen-aged girls but boys will find it fascinating as well.
+This book is targeted at teen-aged girls but boys will find it engrossing as well.
 It’s quite dark and the themes are fairly mature and thought-provoking.
 My daughter read it for school last year in Year 7 and I imagine they had some interesting discussions in class.
 The book’s exceptionally well-written and appeals to adults as well as younger readers.

 For as long as Josie Alibrandi can remember, it's just been her, her mum and her grandmother.
 Now it's her final year at a wealthy Catholic girls' school and she’s caught between the old-world values of her Italian nonna, the no-nonsense wisdom of her mother and the boys who continue to mystify her.
 She falls in love, discovers the secrets of her family's past and meets her father for the first time.

 Melina Marchetta was a high school teacher before she decided to write full-time so Josie’s world is one which Melina knows very well.

 Francesca is at the beginning of her school term in Year 11 at an all-boys' school that has just started accepting girls.
 She misses her old friends, and, to make things worse, her mother has had a breakdown and can barely move from her bed.
 But Francesca had not counted on the fierce loyalty of her new friends, or on falling in love ...

 This series of books appeals equally to boys and girls but definitely deserves a place in any list of great books for teen girls.
 Ellie and her friends spend a week camping in the bush - a group of teenagers enjoying the school holidays.
 When they return to town, they find their homes deserted and their animals dead or dying.
 Gradually they discover that the country has been taken over by foreign invaders and they retreat back into the bush to work out what to do.
 Do they surrender or fight?
 Their world has changed forever and their lives will never be the same.

 This book is the first in a series and, as well as being an exciting story, asks some challenging questions.
 It’s recently been made into a movie but the book’s definitely better!